jackiehjm/stx-docs/doc/source/planning/kubernetes/redundant-top-of-rack-switch-deployment-considerations.rst

 are multiple failed links on both switches, at least one connection in each aggregate pair is still functional.
 If one switch fails, the other continues to provide connections for all |LAG| links that are operational on that switch.
-For more about configuring |VPC|, refer to your switch documentation.
+For more information about configuring |VPC|, refer to your switch documentation.

 You can use an active/standby failover model for the switches, but at a cost to overall reliability.
 If there are multiple failed links on both switches, then